 Specialist Health Services Campaign

-For those who do get a place in an SCIC, there are unacceptable delays to admission (eg in 2015/16 the average wait was over seven weeks).
-These delays result in significant distress to patients, affecting their outcomes and increasing health needs.
+For those who do get a place, there are often unacceptable delays to admission (in 2015/16 the average wait was over seven weeks).
+These delays result in significant distress to patients, and increases complications further down the line.

-Lack of capacity in the system for spinal cord injured ventilated patients results in significant distress and affects speech, feeding and breathing independently.
-It also causes the NHS (and taxpayers) great expense, because of bed blocking in intensive care units.
+Lack of capacity in the system for spinal cord injured ventilated patients results in significant distress and affects speech, feeding and breathing.
+It also causes the NHS (and taxpayers) great expense, because of so-called ‘bed blocking’ in intensive care units.

 - Ensure access to specialist health services for all spinal cord injured people